• Skip to main content

 A gallery wall — sometimes called a photo wall — is a group of pieces hung together so they read as a single display.
 That can mean nine matching prints in a crisp grid, a relaxed cluster of mixed sizes, or three panels forming a triptych above the sofa.
 The unifying idea is simple: you compose the wall as a whole, not as a set of separate pictures.

 Gallery wall art does not have to be photography, but personal photos are what make a wall yours.
-Metal prints suit the format particularly well.
-They are frameless, so nothing competes for attention between pieces, and at 1.1 mm thick they appear to float just off the wall.
-The result is clean and contemporary, and it reads as one coherent installation rather than a jumble of frames.
+Metal prints offer a frameless surface, so there is no outer moulding between images.
+The result can read as one coherent installation when crop, finish and spacing are planned together.
 For more on styling prints across a room, see our guide to interior design with metal prints.

 A mix-and-match gallery wall of metal photo prints in several sizes arranged as one composition on a warm-toned living room wall